 Grand Velas Riviera Maya, Mexico

 One of Mexico’s top all-inclusive resorts, Grand Velas Riviera Maya is located in the heart of the Yucatan Peninsula.
-Set amidst lush tropical gardens and overlooking the turquoise waters of the Caribbean Sea, the resort offers guests a perfect blend of natural beauty and modern luxury, with spacious suites boasting private terraces, plunge pools, and breathtaking views.
+Set amidst lush tropical gardens and overlooking the turquoise waters of the Caribbean Sea, this lavish retreat offers guests a perfect blend of natural beauty and modern indulgences with its spacious suites boasting private terraces, plunge pools, and breathtaking views.
 Guests can choose from eight restaurants, ranging from upscale French at Piaf to creative Caribbean and Mexican classics at Cocina de Autor.

 The Brando, French Polynesia